 What Companion Dogs Are Exactly?

 A companion dog is specially trained to help people in their homes.
 This type of dog offers unconditional love to their owners or children with a disease.
-These dogs help people live longer, healthier, happier and more fulfilling life.
-The most common difference between companion and other dogs is that companion dogs are simply trained to support their owners in the family environment and the others are trained to go out with their owner.
+These dogs help people live longer, healthier, happier, and more fulfilling life.
+The most common difference between a companion and other dogs is that companion dogs are simply trained to support their owners in the family environment and the others are trained to go out with their owner.

 Training Companion Dogs

 Companion dogs training is not as difficult as training working dogs, in fact, the formation only consists of a few basic commands: Sit, Come, Stop, lie down.
 All dogs have the ability to learn these basic commands, but it would be easier to train puppies.
 At the end of the training, the owner and the dog must understand these basic commands.
-To be more specific, training companion dogs can correct their behaviours like jumping on people, digging, barking and chewing inappropriate things.
-At the same time training can improve their mental and physical activities.
+To be more specific, training companion dogs can correct their behaviors like jumping on people, digging, barking, and chewing inappropriate things.
+At the same time, training can improve their mental and physical activities.
 The bond between dog and owner provides a higher level of satisfaction and enjoyment.
-The training also ensures the safety of the dog and happiness that is beneficial to your family, neighbourhood, and even the whole community.
+The training also ensures the safety of the dog and happiness that is beneficial to your family, neighborhood, and even the whole community.
 Today, veterinarians encourage dog owners to train their dogs, even in the early life stages.
 The dog owner can start training their dogs as early as seven to eight weeks age.
-The reality is that the number one cause of death in dogs less than first three years of age is not really infectious diseases, but their behavioural problems.
+The reality is that the number one cause of death in dogs less than the first three years of age is not really infectious diseases, but their behavioral problems.

 Importance of Companion Dogs